An Overview of Survey Use

 Survey research refers to any study or evaluation that uses a survey as its primary data collection method.

 Several aspects of a survey research study determine its quality, but the overall quality of the study will primarily depend on the quality of the survey instrument used to collect information.
 More specifically, the quality of the items on the survey instruments has a significant impact on the overall quality of the study.
 It is relatively easy to write survey questions, but it takes effort and skill to craft good ones.
-It is also important to make sure the survey asks all the right questions, in the right way, and is administered to the right people.
+It is important to make sure the survey asks all the right questions, in the right way, and is administered to the right people.

 Survey research is conducted for a variety of purposes.
-Often the researcher simply wants to better understand the characteristics of individuals in a specific population.
+Often the researcher wants only to better understand the characteristics of individuals in a specific population.
 Characteristics of interest might include attitudes, opinions, trends, or perceptions.
 The only way to get these data is to ask individuals directly.
 This means the respondents must be willing and able to answer the questions truthfully and accurately; the value of any survey research study depends on this.
 If you can get a more accurate measure of a characteristic in another way, a self-report survey may not be your best choice for data collection.

 Understandably, critics of survey research point out these limitations as a reason to question the results of many studies.
 But with any assessment tool, there will be measurement error.
 Proponents of survey research point out that having a reasonable estimate, even if not perfect, is often better than having no data at all.
 However, when conducting survey research you must recognize, attend to, and address threats to validity by designing and creating good surveys.